Operator Setup

 Clerk -- has access to transactions and functions suitable for a point-of-sale or to accept payment for reservations, but cannot make or change reservations, perform any maintenance functions, or make program option changes.

-Reservations -- Can access any reservation functions and reports, and can backup the database, but cannot restore the database perform other maintenance functions, and cannot change old transactions.
+Reservations -- Can access any reservation-related functions and reports, but cannot perform managerial reports or access maintenance functions, and cannot change or delete transactions once entered.

-Manager -- Can access all report and option functions, plus restore the database, edit or delete old transactions, and edit Site details, but cannot access other maintenance functions.
+Manager -- Can access all report and option functions, edit or delete current-day transactions that were manually entered, and edit Site details, but cannot access other maintenance functions or modify historical transactions.

 Operator Code